remcos/EnabledByCondition/README.md

 ## Configuration
 1. Create a microflow or nanoflow that has the Context Entity as input parameter.
 2. End the flow with a boolean value, which determines whether the button(s) should be enabled (true) or not (false).
+3. Add the EnabledByCondition widget below the buttons that it affects.
-3. Give the button(s) a class and input that class name into the widget.
+4. Give the button(s) a class and put add that class name in the widget behaviour settings.
-4. Select the created micro- or nanoflow in the widget.
+5. Select the created micro- or nanoflow in the widget.